cthoyt/cthoyt.github.io/_posts/2026-01-20-semantic-mapping-challenges.md

 protein.
 Most of the time, the HGNC approved gene symbol is an initialism or other abbreviation of the protein, but this isn't always the case.

+Edit: Sue Bello pointed out that most journals enforce gene names being put in italics (_IL6_) and proteins without italics, though this requires the author and reader to know that distinction, as well as for formatting to be preserved, which it often isn't unless you're reading the original PDF or publisher's HTML.

 Similar to the literature, many pathway databases that accumulate knowledge about the processes and reactions in which proteins take part actually use gene symbols (or other gene identifiers) to curate proteins.